 When we are not in a state of wellness it is dis-ease.
-Our body cries out with symptoms.
+The body cries out with symptoms.
 These symptoms are not meant to be suppressed.
-Our bodies are wise and know what we need, if we will take time to listen.
+The body is wise and knows what is needed for health and well-being, if we will take time to listen.

-Unfortunately the answer that many western doctors tend to offer is simply a band-aid of a prescription drug which suppresses symptoms or surgery to attempt removal of the problem instead of getting to the root of an issue.
+The answer that most western medicine offers is simply a band-aid approach which suppresses symptoms or surgery to attempt removal of the problem instead of finding the real causes.

-If symptoms are our body’s way of crying out for help maybe we could listen.
-If we will take the time to slow down, listen, nurture and nourish ourselves wisely we can find answers.
+If we take time to slow down, listen, nurture and nourish ourselves wisely we can find answers.
 Only when the root cause is found and tended to will true healing take place.
 Our modern lifestyles have us living in ways that are out of harmony with nature in many aspects.

-Women today are taking on more responsibility without taking the time to nourish and nurture their well-being.
-Women keep going without saying no to the things that are making life so out of balance.
+People today are taking on more responsibility without making time for their well-being.
 Many suffer in silence when their relationships, body, mind, spirit and total well-being suffer immensely.

-Women today are experiencing various imbalances brought about by modern living.
-Adrenal fatigue, mood-behavior disorders, digestion issues, obesity, alcoholism-addictions, depression, blood sugar imbalances, autoimmune illnesses and much more are typical with women.
+With many experiencing various imbalances brought about by modern living such as adrenal fatigue, mood-behavior disorders, digestion issues, obesity, alcoholism-addictions, depression, blood sugar imbalances, autoimmune illnesses and much more it’s time to find the root causes.

 ….we are ultimately responsible for our own health and that it is up to us to take that responsibility seriously and not simply entrust it to others who claim to have the answers but have their own agenda.
 No one will ever be more invested in your mental or physical health than you.~ Nora Gedgaudas, author of Primal Body Primal Mind